Exploring Jane Austen’s England

 - and finally, Winchester, where she passed on from this world to literary eternity.

 Odyssey Traveller arranges small educational group tours for over-50s travellers to introduce the art and literature of England.
-Jane Austen’s House Museum is one of its many stops.
+Although there are many Jane Austen day tours from London we recommend a more in depth Austen tour.
+Odyssey’s guided tour gives a comprehensive overview, and Jane Austen’s House Museum is one of its many stops we explore with our tour guide.
 Feel free to click through to know more about the tour, or read on to discover England by following the events of her life.
-For further reading, we recommend Anne-Marie Edwards’ Jane Austen’s England (2018).
+For further reading, we recommend Anne-Marie Edwards’ Jane Austen’s England (2018)..

 Jane Austen was born on December 16, 1775.
 Her father, George Austen, served as rector of Anglican parishes in Steventon, where the family lived before moving to Bath, and belonged to a respected and wealthy family with numerous links to Kent dating back to the 16th Century.
 George Austen himself was born in Tonbridge, Kent.
 Another link was created when Jane’s brother, Edward, was adopted by wealthy relatives and brought up in the county, which led to his inheritance of Godmersham Park and other estates.